fahadsheikh003/Cuckoo-Setup-Guide/Commands.md

 Using the --count parameter, we can create multiple snapshots at once.
 Let’s create four

-    vmcloak snapshot --count 4 win7x64cuckoo 192.168.56.101
+    vmcloak snapshot --count 4 win7x64cuckoo win7_ 192.168.56.101

-If encounter multi-attach disk vm error then fix it manually (covered in the detailed report attached)
+If encounter multi-attach disk vm error then fix it manually in Virtualbox by creating a dummy vm and attach that win7x64cuckoo image with dummy vm and change disk type of attached disk (win7x64cuckoo) from Virtual Media Manager in Virtualbox.

-The above command will create VMs win7x64cuckoo1-4 with IPs 192.168.56.101-104.
+The above command will create VMs using disk image **win7x64cuckoo** with name win7_1 - win7_4 and with IPs 192.168.56.101-104.
 After VMCloak is finished, the VMs can be listed using:

     vmcloak list vms